- Where are all the Queer People? - November 13, 2019

 A former mestre, who asked to remain anonymous, told Chacruna that gay people in the UDV are “treated as a joke, specifically in the north of the country.”
 He left the organization in 2012 after his own marriage ended.

 “To become a “counselor” or “master” you, as a man, have to be married to a woman,” he told Chacruna.
 “The pressure is so [intense] on gay people that they end up giving up on the UDV or pretending to be straight to stay in the institution.”
 A spokesperson for the UDV confirmed to Chacruna that the mestre with the most spiritual authority at the time issued the internal memo above, but said it’s important to differentiate between the memo itself and the comments left about it on the website where it was leaked.

-The primary challenge that they face in the Santo Daime community, said Adams, is that the ceremonies don’t always feel welcoming to gender- nonconforming people.
-Cavnar reaffirmed this, saying women can be expected to present as feminine, with long hair and a skirt or dress rather than pants.
+Cavnar said one challenge, however, in the Santo Daime community is that the ceremonies don’t always feel welcoming to gender-nonconforming people.
+She said women can be expected to present as feminine, with long hair and a skirt or dress rather than pants.
 In ceremonies, the men stand on one side and the women stand on the other and all are in uniforms.
-This can cause distress for members who identify as non-binary.

 It’s situations like these that have inspired Kevon Simpson, a healer who does plant medicine work, to hold ceremonies that explicitly welcome queer people and people of color.
 As a gay man with HIV, he’s also experienced microaggressions and homophobia in ayahuasca communities, particularly when training with Shipibo and Quechua mestres in Peru.